forestgeo/fgeo.plot/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

+New maintainer:
+  Mauro Lepore <maurolepore@gmail.com>
+Old maintainer(s):
+  Mauro Lepore <leporem@si.edu>

+* I have changed my email address.
+I'll soon do this for all "fgeo" packages.

-## revdepcheck results
+## Downstream dependencies

-We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1 reverse dependencies from CRAN, comparing R CMD check results across CRAN and dev versions of this package:

-* We saw 0 new problems
+* We saw 0 new problems.
-* We failed to check 0 packages
+* We failed to check 0 packages.